Effective equidistribution for multiplicative Diophantine approximation on lines: Multiplicative Diophantine approximation on planar lines

 \subsection{Overview}

-We hope that this subsection will serve as a general framework for deducing divergence statements in metric Diophantine approximation using effective Ratner's equidistribution theorems.
+We hope that this section will serve as a general framework for deducing divergence statements in metric Diophantine approximation using effective equidistribution theorems.
 There are six core steps in our proof.

 \begin{enumerate}

 \item \textbf{Dyadic pigeonholing and a homogeneous space.} Let

 be our Diophantine linear function.
 We dyadically pigeonhole at levels $t,s \in \bN$: